 My breakfast tray of tropical fruit was decorated with orchids.
 After a lunch of the famous poisson cru, fresh fish marinated in lime juice and coconut milk, I headed to the spa where a delicious soak with frangipanis was followed by a Tahitian vanilla massage.
 Evenings, I fell asleep amid rose petals sprinkled on my bed.
 Welcome to Tahiti.

 Papeete, the small, lively capital, with its bustling streets and harbor is best explored on foot.
-Colorful Le Marché market where the locals shop features Tahitian collectibles such as monoi oil, vanilla beans and vivid pareos.
+Colorful Marché de Papeete, the market where the locals shop, features Tahitian collectibles such as monoi oil, vanilla beans and vivid pareos.
 Stop at The Robert Wan Pearl Museum for some fascinating history and a peek at the world’s largest Tahitian pearl.
 The waterfront promenade comes alive at night with popular food trucks known as Les Roulottese and musicians strumming ukuleles and crooning Polynesian songs at Vai’ete Square.

-If you visit in July, you’ll catch French Polynesia’s most exciting event, ‘Heiva’.
+If you visit in July, you’ll catch French Polynesia’s most exciting event, ‘Heiva.’
 This month long festival features lavish dance competitions with singing and live music that culminates in eye popping shows with up to 100 dancers.
 The extravaganza also features traditional sporting events based on ancient athletic activities including thrilling competitions in stone lifting, outrigger canoe races, palm tree climbing and javelin throwing.
 In 2022, the festival will be held from July 4-22.

 Performances have always been integral to Polynesian culture.
 At Heiva, the remarkable dancers who are telling stories with their body movements are the main attraction.
 In olden times, the dance was considered a high art form and was an integral part of religious and political ceremonies.
 Heiva celebrations take place at To’ata Square on Papeete’s waterfront as well as in Bora Bora and Raiatea.
 This festival is great for the whole family.
 It’s exciting, rich in culture, tradition and makes for great photo ops.